dougmalcolm/dougmalcolm.github.io/README.md

 What makes a pinball player *great*?

-This analysis looks to answer that quesion by uncovering patterns in pinball tournament player data.
+In this analysis, the objective is to uncover the key factors that drive the success of top pinball tournament players.

 In this project I...
-- Developed a **Python web scraper** to extract and collect pinball tournament player data
+- Developed a **Python web scraper**, collecting 731,862 data from the IFPA pinball tournament player website
-- Performed data cleaning and preprocessing using **pandas**
+- Performed **data cleaning and preprocessing** using Pandas to prepare the dataset for analysis
-- Built **data visualizations** to help make sense of the data
+- Created **data visualizations** and descriptive statistics in PowerBI and Excel to grasp data distributions
-- Employed **machine learning** sklearn library to construct linear regression models
+- Applied **machine learning** techniques with scikit-learn to construct linear regression models
-- Interpreted statistical test results to derive **meaningful conclusions**
+- Analyzed regression results to **derive meaningful insights** about pinball tournament success factors

 ### Background